LenchetoFC/youtube-usage-regulator/README.md

 ### Installing

-There is currently no consumer release on [Chrome Extension Store](https://chromewebstore.google.com/).
+There is now a consumer release on the [Chrome Extension Store](https://chromewebstore.google.com/).
+You may download it from [here](https://chromewebstore.google.com/detail/restrict-the-tube-limit-a/ddmcmbnmlhgbjkfmidljbcekphnjiddd?authuser=0&hl=en)!
-Once the extension is functional, there will be an official release on the store and will be stated here.

 ## Technologies Used